THE FREE LANCE

 Cold River Valley on Oct.
 23, 2024.
 Photo credit: JB Nicholas.

-It's not clear when hikers started going to the Cold River Valley to visit Rondeau's old camp but Bill Longwell, in an entry dated Sept.
-28, 2005, recalled visiting in 1983.
-At that time, there were "sections of fence and outbuildings still standing."
+It's not clear when hikers started going to the Cold River Valley to visit Rondeau's old camp but Bill Longwell recalled visiting in 1983.
+At that time, there were "sections of fence and outbuildings still standing," he wrote on Sept.
+28, 2005.

-The area, he wrote, "might be the most powerful juncture in the park."
+Rondeau "would have like[d] that," Shaw guessed.
+The area, he emphasized, "might be the most powerful juncture in the park."

 Jeffrey Evans, also of Vermont, visited a year later in 1988.